 So after the DoGooders finished doing their good work for the world, we stayed a couple of extra days to explore the island for seashells.
-At most of the big resorts in the Bahamas and the rest of the world (besides Sanibel and Captiva), they clean the beaches every morning to make it look sandier and nicer.
+At most of the big resorts in the Bahamas, it seems they clean the beaches every morning to make it look sandier and nicer.
 For regular tourists, I guess that’s a pretty look for them but for beach combers like you and me… we want to see those wrack lines!
-Yes, they need pick up the trash by humans but the beaches are actually much healthier if the beaches stay natural with shells and plant matter remaining on the beach.
+Yes, they need to pick up the trash left by humans but the beaches are actually much healthier if the beaches stay natural with shells and plant matter remaining on the beach.
 Needless to say, we didn’t find many shells or bling near our resort so we rented a car to find the ungroomed beaches.
 We didn’t have much time to research the best shelling locations so we took a stab in the dark and headed to the east end of the island.

 We stopped at several different beaches to find interesting shells and beach bling…

 And stopped at every cute little shell shack.

 And as luck would have it, we pulled into McLean’s Town to this dock…